 OCAC Best Practice Initiative

-Online Course Best Practices Initiative: Golden Paw Award
+Online Course Best Practices Initiative: Golden Paw Certification

-The Golden Paw award recognizes instructors whose courses have surpassed the highest standards of the Online Course Standards Rubric.
+The Golden Paw certification recognizes instructors whose courses have surpassed the highest standards of the Online Course Standards Rubric.
 Each Fall and Spring semester the Center for Digital Learning will put out a call for applications inviting eligible instructors to nominate their course for a Golden Paw review.
-Please see below for eligibility criteria, award benefits, and a timeline of the review process.
+Please see below for eligibility criteria, certification benefits, and a timeline of the review process.

 - All UNM Main Campus instructors are eligible.